wilfz/odbc-query/README.md

     ...
 }
 ```
 In this example we intantiate a **Connection** object con.
 The connection string in the Open funcion specifies as data source a SQLite database, which resides in your current working directory of your local file system.
 That has the advantage that we can play around with the data without tampering real data in a production environment.
-With other connection strings you may connect to large dstributed database systems.
+With other connection strings you may connect to large server-based database systems.

 Besides Connection we see another library class: **DBException**.
 Of course it inherits from exception.